blockhousetech/tcwasm/README.md

 # tcwasm

-In this repository, we show how to set up and run tcwasm in TEE.
-More specifically, we will set up a Google Confidential Computing VM instance, deploy TCWasm analyzer, and run some example test cases.
+In this repository, we show how to set up and run TCWasm in TEE.
+More specifically, we will set up a Google Confidential Computing VM instance, deploy TCWasm, and run some example test cases.
 If you are not familiar with TEE or Google Confidential Computing service, please refer to [Confidential Computing  |  Google Cloud](https://cloud.google.com/confidential-computing) for more information.

 ### Quick Start